Prompt to Restore, Restore to Prompt: Cyclic Prompting for Universal Adverse Weather Removal: Experiments

 \textbf{Number of Learnable Vectors}.
 The input-conditional vector in C2P is of the size $N\times C$.
 To further study the impact of the learnable vectors for adverse weather removal, we initialize the vectors with different numbers (\emph{i.e.}, $N$), where ``0'' denotes the model without the vector.
 The results are summarized in Table~\ref{tab:prefixlen}.
-We can see that the performance boosts gradually as the number increases.
+We can see that the performance boosts gradually as the number increases and achieves optimal performance across all degradation types when the vector length is set to 8.
 This is due to more vectors yielding better capacity for context understanding and weather-related prompt adaption.
-However, when we increase $N$ from 8 to 12, the model suffers from performance decreases.
+However, when we increase $N$ from 8 to 12, the model suffers from a performance decrease.
 This can be attributed to the overlarge vectors introducing unnecessary noisy information that overwhelms other important components.
 Therefore, we set $N=8$ in our experiments.

 \textbf{Effect of EPM}.
 In this work, the EPM aims at leveraging constrained restoration priors to embed weather-free representations into the C2P, constituting a cyclic C2P to further refine the restoration process.
 To study its effect, we use the baseline model with initial C2P as the reference.
 As shown in Table~\ref{tab:abl_EPM}, the model replaces the visual prompt in the initial C2P with the weather-free prompt from the generated image in the 1st iteration can discover restoration-related information to improve the decoder features, thereby leading to higher scores.